The Exeter Model of ITE

 - Are there any standards that you are concerned that you have not had the opportunity to address yet?

-These tasks are designed to familiarise you with the Framework for Dialogue about Teaching and also to focus on how this can be used in a subject specific way.
+These tasks are designed to familiarise you with the Exeter Model Framework and also to focus on how this can be used in a subject specific way.

 - Talk through a recent lesson in terms of the hexagons